twosigma/beakerx-www/_home_subpages/faq.md

 transition and release the results with a new name "BeakerX" that represents both our history and how large a change this is.

+### What about classic Beaker's polyglot and autotranslation features?

+Beaker Notebook (before BeakerX) is known for supporting polyglot programming, and for autotranslating data between languages.
+This feature has been the most difficult to fit into Jupyter, and it's going to take longer to get working.

+BeakerX has a prototype implementation that works between Python and JavaScript, and the JVM languages and JavaScript.
+A more complete implementation is on the agenda.

 ### Can I install BeakerX with pip instead of conda?

 Yes, see the [instructions](/documentation#pip).
 Our documentation